 Soon after my arrival, I decided I was going to get my NZ residency, and so I embarked on a 7-year long journey towards getting permanent residency through my business.
 This journey took not just a lot of time, but also a huge amount of money.

 The decision to move there was wrapped up in a very complicated grief journey that took me years to work through.
-I grew up in a very dysfunctional family – one parent an alcoholic who doesn’t do recovery, and the other personality disordered and abusive.
+I grew up in a very dysfunctional family in that one of my parents was personality disordered and abusive.

 There ensued about 4 years of grieving.
 It was a very solitary, isolated time, where I focused on my business and lived alone with my cat in a secluded house surrounded by lots of trees.
 I loved that house.
 I did a lot of gardening and walks in nature.